peteroupc/peteroupc.github.io/uniformsum.md

 The basis matrix is found, for example, as Equation 42 of (Ray and Nataraj 2012)<sup>[**(3)**](#Note3)</sup>.

-For example, if _n_ = 4 (so a sum of four uniform random numbers is desired), the following control points are used for each piece of the PDF:
+For example, if _n_ = 4 (so a sum of four uniform random variates is desired), the following control points are used for each piece of the PDF:

 | Piece | Control Points |
  --- | --- |